harryclough/elnne-wiki/README.md

 ---

-If you've played in one of my first campaigns, you might be interested in checking out the [Retcons](Retcons.md) page.
+If you've played in one of my first campaigns and paid a lot of attention to the lore, you might be interested in checking out the [Retcons](Retcons.md) page.